3mdeb/xen-docker/REAMDE.md

 Docker environment for Xen development
 ======================================

-This repository contains Dockerfiel with all dependencies and tools required for building Xen.
+This repository contains Dockerfile with all dependencies and tools required for building Xen.

 ## Building container